projectknife/Translations/README.md

 ## Bug tracker
 Have an issue related tho the *Projectfork Language Pack*?
 [Please open a new issue](https://github.com/projectfork/Translations/issues).
-Before opening any issue, please search for existing issues and read the [Issue Guidelines](CONTRIBUTING.md#bugs).
+Before opening an issue, please search for existing issues and read the [Issue Guidelines](CONTRIBUTING.md#bugs).

 ## Contributing